Site menu:

 Summaries

-You will submit nine (9) 300-400 word summaries of the weekly readings.
-For each piece you read, you should identify the principal research question, thesis, supporting evidence, and any acknowledged limitations.
-Try to be critical but make sure your critique is based on evidence and understanding.
+You will submit eight (8) 300-400 word summaries of the weekly readings and presentations.
+For each of 8 invited lectures, you should identify the principal research question, thesis, supporting evidence, and any acknowledged limitations.
+Be critical but make sure your critique is based on evidence and understanding.
+Each summary must contain at least some analytical component (i.e. not just a list of what was said, but something demonstrating your analysis of the work).

-• Submission: post to the instructor via direct message on the Slack group.
+• Submission: post on the Slack channel for that week.

 • Evaluation: summaries will be graded pass (full credit: 1) or fail (no credit: 0).
-A serious, good-faith effort will pass.
+A serious, clearly written, good-faith effort with a clear analytical component will pass.

 • Notes: